Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Msie/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of MSIE JavaScript Engine version 1.4.4.
+   1. Added support of MSIE JavaScript Engine version 1.5.0;
+   2. Assembly is now targeted on the .NET Framework 4 Client Profile.

    =============
    DOCUMENTATION